 You activate the Law of Attraction with your thoughts and words.
 Your brain can’t help but believe the words that are coming out of your mouth.
 Whatever you are focusing on is what you will see reflected in your life.
 Joel Osteen says that if you want to know what your life will look like in 5 years, start paying attention to what you are saying about yourself right now.

 The more you think and say that you can’t afford something, the more that thought becomes part of who you are.
 The Universe has no choice but to prove you right.

 However, the reverse is also true.
 By actively seeking creative ways that you can afford something, the Universe will conspire on your behalf to help you get it!

 When I did the exercise, I tried to make most of my ideas business-related, but I also itemized ways I could utilize assets that I already have, like using a credit card or selling things on eBay.
 (Note that you can also buy things on eBay, often at a better price than elsewhere and thereby saving you money.)

 I noted ideas I had already considered, like directing other narrators, and some I’d never even thought about, like renting out my pool.
 Somewhere around idea #26, some really inspired and exciting business-related ideas came to me!

-If you’re stuck for ideas, take a look at the $100 hour thread in the BarbaraSher.com forum.
+If you’re stuck for ideas, take a look at the $100 hour thread from the BarbaraSher.com forum, captured with the Wayback Machine on Archive.org.
 It’s overflowing with a variety of quickly-implemented income streams.

 I ended up listing 57 ideas on my sheet, with a handful of them using some of Drew’s talents and skills.
 Several of my business ideas are GOLDEN!